-3] Later adopters of hybrid seed were motivated by the drought resistance of one experimental hybrid variety discovered during the drought of 1934 and vividly demonstrated during the drought of 1936.
+3] Later adopters of hybrid seed were motivated by the drought resistance of one experimental hybrid variety vividly demonstrated during the drought of 1936.
 The eventual improvement of yields as newer varieties were introduced and the imitative force of "collective logic" explain the continuation and acceleration of the process.
 Given the required capital investments in fertilizer tanks and tractors and the inability to save and plant one's own seed, adoption tended to be irreversible.